junia3/Knowledge-Distillation-With-Pytorch/README.md

  -->

 ## Train CIFAR-10 with knowledge distillation method
-This project is held by STDL(Special Topics in Deep learning) class, Yonsei University.
+This project is held in STDL(Special Topics in Deep learning) class, Yonsei University.
 There are some requirements.
 Pytorch installation is optional with your own computer.
 You can check on [my blog](https://junia3.github.io/blog/transfer) post to read about various learning methods in deep learning.
 It includes knowledge distillation.